 What is the best alternative to Ashby for sourcing?

 For teams whose primary need is finding candidates rather than tracking applicants, dedicated AI sourcing tools deliver better results at lower cost.
-Pin searches 850M+ candidate profiles, automates multi-channel outreach with a 48% response rate, and starts at $100/mo - a fraction of Ashby's entry price.
+Pin searches 850M+ candidate profiles, automates multi-channel outreach with 5x better response rates than industry averages, and starts at $100/mo - a fraction of Ashby’s entry price.
 Many teams pair a lightweight ATS with a dedicated sourcing tool for lower combined costs.

 Should You Buy Ashby in 2026?

 Ashby is a strong ATS with a modern interface, solid analytics, and a fast-growing customer base.
-The Foundations plan at $400/mo gives you an all-in-one ATS, CRM, and scheduling tool - but it's one of the most expensive entry points in the market.
+At $400/mo, Foundations gives you an all-in-one ATS, CRM, and scheduling tool - though it’s one of the most expensive entry points in the market.
 Add email lookup limits, paid AI add-ons, and per-employee true-ups, and the total cost runs higher than the sticker price suggests.

 Before signing, map your actual hiring bottleneck.
 If you need a unified platform for structured hiring with deep reporting, Ashby delivers - and its 4.7/5 G2 rating reflects genuine customer satisfaction.
-If your gap is on the sourcing side - finding the right candidates before they find you - a dedicated AI sourcing tool at a fraction of the cost may be the higher-ROI investment.
+Sourcing gaps call for a dedicated AI tool.
+At a fraction of Ashby’s cost, purpose-built sourcing platforms typically deliver higher ROI for teams bottlenecked on candidate discovery.

 For teams that need both capabilities, consider running a lightweight ATS alongside a purpose-built sourcing platform.
 The combined cost is often less than a single premium ATS, with better sourcing results.
-For a broader view of how to assemble the right tools, see our guide on how to build your 2026 recruiting tech stack.
+Our guide on how to build your 2026 recruiting tech stack covers how to assemble the right tools.